microsoft/TypeScript-Website/README.md

 ## TS Twoslash

 A code sample markup extension for TypeScript.

-## Gatsby Remark Twoslasher Code Blocks

-A Gatsby Remark plugin which runs twoslash for any code blocks with twoslash in their metadata

-## Gatsby Remark Shiki

-A Gatsby Remark plugin which highlights code (using vscode's parsers) then annotates the code with twoslash information
+Available on npm: [@typescript/twoslash](https://www.npmjs.com/package/@typescript/twoslash)

 ## TypeScript VFS

-A comprehensive way to run TypeScript projects in-memory in a browser or node environment
+A comprehensive way to run TypeScript projects in-memory in a browser or node environment.
+Available on npm: [@typescript/twoslash](https://www.npmjs.com/package/@typescript/vfs)

 ## Create Playground Plugin

 A template for generating a new playground plugin which you can use via `npm init playground-plugin [name]`

+## Community Meta

+Generates contributions JSON metadata on who edited handbook pages

 # Contributing